 Karma is a bitch.
 And communication certainly is the key!!!!!!!!!”

-I scanned down to the bottom of the paper hoping for a phone number, but of course there wasn’t one.
+Scanning down to the bottom of the paper and hoping for a phone number, but of course there wasn’t one.

-I searched my brain for who this person could be and couldn’t come up with anything because I hadn’t seen her (or him).
-But, she had obviously seen me.
+Searching my brain for who this person could be and couldn’t come up with anything, because they had not been on my radar.
+But, she had obviously seen into the car.
 Close enough to see me on my phone in my own car.
 Close enough to wait until after I’d left my car and walk up to my car and read the sign writing on the side that said, “Because communication is always the key”.
 Close enough to leave the note on my windscreen.

 So what communication style was the woman running in?

-Why would she have chosen this route instead of facing me when I was right there in front of her?
+Why would she have chosen this route instead of face to face?

-The next class I delivered later in the week I used what had occurred with the note as the opener to my lecture telling my class that it summed up communication perfectly.
+The next class delivered later in the week used what had occurred with the note as the opener to a lecture telling students that it summed up communication perfectly.

 First this woman made the massive assumption that I had seen her/felt her emotional ping.